Implication of island for inflation and primordial perturbations: Implication of island for inflation and primordial perturbations

 \subsection{de Sitter entropy bound ?}

 In a well-motivated landscape \cite{Bousso:2000xa,Kachru:2003aw}, both dS and anti-de Sitter (AdS) vacua might coexist.
-In the 4D eternally inflating multiverse \cite{Guth:2000ka,Vilenkin:2006xv,Linde:2014nna}, different patches will be populated by different vacua.
-The dS or AdS bubbles after nucleating will expand with light velocity, and the coordinate radius of bubble will be rapidly asymptotic to the horizon of parent dS region \cite{Guth:1982pn} \footnote{Though the bubble wall of AdS bubble is expanding, the spacetime inside it is collapsing, see Refs.\cite{Lin:2021ubu,Lin:2022ygd} for relativistic simulation.}, \be r=\int_{\ll 1/H}^{t\gg 1/H}{dt\over e^{Ht}}\simeq {1/H}.\ee The bubbles with a period of slow-roll inflation will evolve into our observable Universe, see Fig.\ref{Fig.3}), while the AdS bubbles will eventually collapse into black holes \footnote{However, an AdS phase near the recombination might helps resolve the recent Hubble tension, and so AdS vacua can have potential observable imprints in CMB \cite{Ye:2020btb,Ye:2020oix,Jiang:2021bab,Ye:2021iwa}.}.
+In the 4D eternally inflating multiverse \cite{Guth:2000ka,Vilenkin:2006xv,Linde:2014nna,Linde:2015edk}, different patches will be populated by different vacua.
+The dS or AdS bubbles after nucleating will expand with light velocity, and the coordinate radius of bubble will be rapidly asymptotic to the horizon of parent dS region \cite{Guth:1982pn}, \be r=\int_{\ll 1/H}^{t\gg 1/H}{dt\over e^{Ht}}\simeq {1/H}.\ee The bubbles with a period of slow-roll inflation will evolve into our observable Universe, see Fig.\ref{Fig.3}), while the universe inside the AdS bubbles will inevitably collapse \footnote{Though the bubble wall of AdS bubble is expanding, the spacetime inside it is collapsing, see Refs.\cite{Lin:2021ubu,Lin:2022ygd} for relativistic simulation.}, e.g.\cite{Felder:2002jk}, so that a AdS bubble will eventually develop into a black hole \footnote{However, an AdS phase near the recombination might helps resolve the recent Hubble tension, and so AdS vacua can have potential observable imprints in CMB \cite{Ye:2020btb,Ye:2020oix,Jiang:2021bab,Ye:2021iwa}.}.
 The mass of such a black hole is \be M_{BH}\simeq {4\pi\over 3 H^3} M_p^2 H^2= {M_p^2\over H}, \ee so we approximately have $R_{BH}\sim {1/H}$.
+Therefore, in such an eternally inflating landscape, we not only have local slow-roll inflation patches but also might also have some black holes, which is the scenario we will consider.

 Inside the patch (or bubble) with a period of slow-roll inflation, by observing the density perturbations in the CMB, an observer inside the Minkowski hat will be able to assign the state of such perturbation modes to early dS phase, see Fig.\ref{Fig.4}.
 Thus the maximal number of independent modes he detected should be bounded by the dimensionality of the dS Hilbert space $\sim e^{S_{dS_4}}$ \cite{Arkani-Hamed:2007ryv}.
 This suggests $N_{efolds}\lesssim S_{dS_4}$, i.e.(\ref{dSbound}).